20kdc/20kdc.github.io/README.md

 ## Reason B

 GitHub Packages requires you login with a token to download packages.
 This is unacceptable for developer onboarding, so I used Pages instead.

+This is done via CI, so you can verify where the packages are coming from yourself!
+See `build` and `download-all-published-artifacts`.

+Current packages hosted:

+* `t20kdc.era3:era3-github-workaround-plumbing`: This is a dummy package generated to make this whole thing work.
+* `t20kdc.datum:datum`: See <https://github.com/20kdc/datum>.